launchableinc/cli/docs/test-runners/nose.md

 # subset tests with Launchable
 nosetests --launchable-build-number <BUILD NAME> \
   --launchable-subset \
-  --launchable-subset-target <INTEGER>
+  --launchable-subset-options <LAUNCHABLE CLI SUBSET OPTIONS>
 ```

 The `--launchable-build-number` flag tells Launchable which build is being tested.
 This should be the same value you used for `--name` in `launchable record tests` before.
 The `--launchable-subset` flag enables subsetting.

-The `--launchable-subset-target` flag should be a percentage, such as `10`.
+The `--launchable-subset-options` flag tells the plugin which Launchable CLI subset options you use.
+For example, if you use Launchable CLI's `--target` option, the flag should look like `--launchable-subset-options '--target 10%'`.
 This creates a subset of the most useful test targets that will run in 10% of the full execution time.
-We'll suggest a value for you to start with.

 ## Recording test results